Bhutan Spirit Sanctuary

 Who should go

-- Traveller searching for balance and wishes to escape the craziness of daily life
+- Travellers searching for balance and escape

 - A mature traveller who wants to discover an untouched land and learn about the culture